Skip to content

 if not isinstance(data, (list, dict)):

-raise TypeError(f'data must be a list or a dictionary instead of type {type(data)}')
+f"data must be a list or a dictionary instead of type {type(data)}"

-# Create the json directory if it does not exist
+# Create the target folder if it doesn't exist

 json.dump(data, write_file)